-The variables of this study include independent, moderating and dependent variables.
-The independent variable is financial performance, while the moderating variable is GCG, while the dependent variable is firm value.
+The variables of 6 this study include independent, moderating and dependent variables.
+The independent variable is financial [23] ormance, while the moderating variable is GCG, while the dependent variable is firm value.
 The indicators for the three variables are:

-- 1. Profitability indicator is return on assets.
-Formula (Kasmir, 2020). - ROA = (Profit After Tax)/(Total Assets). - 2.
-GCG indicators include institutional ownership, number of directors, and ratio of independent commissioners (Agyemang & Castellini, 2015). - 3.
-The indicator of company value is the Q Ratio or often called Tobin's Q. Formula (Kumar & Singh, 2013).
+1. Profitability indicator is return on assets.
+Formula (Kasmir, 2020).

+ROA = (Profit After Tax)/(Total Assets).

+- GCG indicators include institutional ownership, number of directors, and ratio of independent commissioners (Agyemang & Castellini, 2015). - The indicator of company value is the Q Ratio or often called Tobin's Q. Formula (Kumar & Singh, 2013) Passi Q. (Market Value of Stark + Market Value

-Rasio Q = (Market Value of Stock + Market Value of Debt)/(Total Assets)
+Rasio $\overline{Q}$ = (Market Value of Stock + Market Value of Debt)/(Total Assets)